IAMSSROBINSON/ls-js101/02_small_programs/10_catching_errors/notes.md

 # Catching Errors

-JSON.parse method takes a valid String argument in JSON format and converts it into an object.JSON.parse will throw an exception if the string is not valid JSON value format.
+JSON.parse method takes a valid String argument in JSON format and converts it into an object.
+JSON.parse will throw an exception if the string is not valid JSON value format.

 JSON strings look like object literals - the difference is that the keys are double quoted and the whole literal value is inside a string: